m1griffin/bytesfunc/README.rst

 The purpose of these functions is to perform mathematical calculations on "bytes" and "bytearray" objects significantly faster than using native Python.

+See full documentation at: https://bytesfunc.readthedocs.io/en/latest/

+If you are installing on an ARM platform such as the Raspberry Pi, see the installation notes at the end before attemptint to install from PyPI using PIP.

 ---------------------------------------------------------------------